 But what makes their french fries special?
 Wendy’s fry naturally-cut fries skin on and serve it with a dash of sea salt.
 Their classic take on this savory comfort food makes something simple yet undeniably addicting, which is why we’re making this copycat recipe just for you!
 So if you’re craving for Wendy’s fries, you no longer have to go out of the house.
 Read on and discover how you can make and serve a delicious batch of french fries just like Wendy’s.

 For this recipe, we are going to need large Russet potatoes.
 These potatoes are known to be starchy which is perfect if you want thick fries.
 Feel free to season your potatoes with pepper or chili flakes along with salt.

 This copycat recipe is easy and great for snacks during movie marathons or casual hangouts.
 To complete that fast-food experience at home, try our Fennel & Apple Slaw Pork Burger Recipe.

 How To Make Copycat Wendy's French Fries

 Make a batch of crispy and flavorful natural-cut french fries using only 3 ingredients with this easy Wendy’s copycat recipe!

-Remove the potatoes from the water and dry them by patting.
+- Remove the potatoes from the water and pat them dry.

 - Although you can add flavor to your homemade fries with other seasonings, nothing really beats classic sea salt to really emulate that Wendy's french fries taste.